ehsan11100/AdGuard/Configuration.md

     - `bootstrap_dns` — List of DNS servers used for initial hostname resolution in case an upstream server name is a hostname.
     - `private_networks` (**since v0.108.0-b.5**) — List of networks used to
       check if an IP address belongs to a locally-served address registry.
-If empty, AdGuard Home will use the set defined by RFC 6303.
+If empty, AdGuard Home will use the set defined by [RFC 6303][private-ip].
     - `use_private_ptr_resolvers` (**since v0.107.0**) – If AdGuard Home should
       use private reverse DNS servers.
     - `local_ptr_upstreams` (**since v0.106.0**) – List of upstream DNS servers